chisumo2016/permission-applicatiin/permission.md

      - Copy from Register file and paste into Creata.vue
     - Open the UserController  and add logic into create() method
     - Open the register Conttroller and still some codee in store()

-    - Open the PermissionController  and add logic into update() method
-    - Create a Request
-             php artisan make:request CreatePermissionRequest
-    - Apply the request in store method and write the logic to create a permission
+    - Add the logic in the store
     - TEST UI : PASSED

+##  EDIT / DELETE Users
+    - Objectives is to be able to delete the users.
+    - Add a link tto ge Back to user index
+    - Add the  Link for Edit  / Delete
+    - Open the UserController and add logic in edit() , update() and destroy()
+    -  Create the Edit File , copy create file and save as Edit.vue . define props for roles
+        . continue the rest of logic inn the submit methood and route
+    - Update the validation
+    - Put the button on edit / delete , open roles/index file

+    - Add another link to delete the roles in index page